 The Regional Council Executive will also:

 - Keep the purpose statement before the region and evaluate the life and work of the region and its commissions against this;

-- Hold accountable the Covenant Commission, Human Resources Commission and Mission and Discipleship Commission for the
+- Hold accountable the Congregational Support Commission, Human Resources Commission and Discipleship and Justice Commission for the

 - responsibilities delegated to each respectively;

 - Deal with any matter referred to it for action by one of these three Commissions;